Skip to content

 1. Creates confidence.
 Clients facing uncertainty gravitate toward organisations they trust.
 A clear, credible brand reassures clients that the insights they receive are grounded in expertise and sound judgement.

 2. Differentiates beyond technology.
-Within a few years, almost every research provider will claim to be “AI-powered”.
+Just as we've witnessed with other tech advancements, within a few years, almost every research provider will claim to be “AI-powered”.
 Technology will no longer be a meaningful differentiator.
 Your perspective, expertise and reputation will be.

 3. Attracts the right clients.
 When agencies lack a clear brand, they compete on price or features.
 When they have a strong brand, they attract clients who value their specific expertise.

-The 5 things Insight Agency Leaders should do to build a trusted brand now
+5 things insight agency leaders should do to build a trusted brand now

 1. Define and lean into your expertise.
 What client problems do you solve better than anyone else?
-Which sectors or methodologies do you genuinely have deep expertise in that another agency struggle to replicate?
+Which sectors or methodologies do you genuinely have deep expertise in that another agency would struggle to replicate?
+What knowledge or skills do your people possess which is unique to you?

-2. Be transparent about AI.
+2. Be transparent about where and how you use AI.
 Explain how you use AI in your research process, where it is adding value and where human expertise remains essential.
-Governance and transparency is going to be critical for gaining trust.
+Have confidence in saying where you believe the use of AI is appropriate and where it still needs to be tested.
+Proper data governance and being transparent is critical for gaining trust.

 5. Show clients how you are addressing their AI challenges.
 AI is altering go-to-market strategies for your clients too.
-Using your sector expertise, find ways to help them differentiate themselves and defend against their competition.
+We have to remember that AI is changing their customer behaviour as well.
+Using your sector expertise, find ways to help them differentiate themselves, keep pace with technology and defend against their competition.

 Trusted brands shape industry thinking rather than simply reacting to it.

 AI will undoubtedly transform the research industry.
 It will accelerate workflows, unlock new capabilities and reshape the role of researchers.
-But it will not replace the need for human judgement.
+But personally, I don't believe it will replace the need (and desire) for human judgement.
 Clients are not just buying research, after all.
-They are buying confidence in making decisions.
+They are buying confidence in your ability to help them make decisions about their customers (who are human).
+That's a pretty critical capability they need to have faith in.

-The agencies that thrive in the next decade will not be those with the most AI tools, they will be those with the strongest reputations for expertise, integrity and trusted interpretation.
+I feel that the agencies that thrive in the next decade will not be those with the most AI tools (although AI will undoubtedly reshape how research is done) but they will be those with the strongest reputations for expertise, integrity and trusted interpretation.

-Because in the age of artificial intelligence, trust becomes the ultimate differentiator.
+In the age of artificial intelligence, brand trust (and human connection) becomes the ultimate differentiator.